kkruecke/cplus-documentation/notes/tree234.rst

         while(true) {

-           // TODO: Do we need to resume the search with the parent?
-Doesn't this result sometimes in splitting the parent, too, when we don't need to?

            if(current->isFourNode()) {// if four node encountered, split it, moving a value up to parent.

               split(const_cast<Node *>(current)); // split needs to modify the tree.